 Dr. Hacker pointed out that the past 12 months have been very different for the College from when he last reported in June 2018.
-The ministry ordered a review of the College by Harry Cayton and at the time six new public members were added to the Board.
+The Ministry ordered a review of the College by Harry Cayton and at the time six new public members had been added to the Board.
 He reported that the Board and staff had worked on a strategic plan that put more emphasis on the public, stakeholder input, improved governance and standards and guidance development.
 This was during the time when the review by Harry Cayton was ongoing.
 The strategic plan has been lauded by the government as a solid way forward.
-He said that Harry Cayton is a kind and generous person and his biggest gift to us was providing a mirror during his time with us and the report that followed.

-Dr. Hacker proceeded by saying that the release of the Cayton Report was a difficult day.
-The report consisted of standards of good regulation which Harry has used in the United Kingdom in his role as Head of Professional Standards.
+He said that Harry Cayton is a kind and generous person and his biggest gift to us was providing a mirror during his time with us and in the report that followed.
+Dr. Hacker went on to say that the release of the Cayton Report was a difficult day.
+The report consisted, in part, of the application of standards of good regulation which Harry has used in the United Kingdom in his role as Head of the Professional Standards Authority.
 While meeting 17 of the recommendations made by Harry, we did not meet 11.
-He added that the standards we didn't meet did not necessary reflect shortcomings, but we were not just not able to produce evidence that we were meeting them.
+He added that the standards we didn't meet did not necessary reflect shortcomings, but, in some cases, we were simply not able to produce evidence that we were meeting them.
 Dr. Hacker spoke about the complaints process needing to be more transparent and timely with increased fairness where possible as Harry's report says.
-He shared that it may be good to know that the process is hamstrung by the Health Professions Act.
-He added that Harry looks at options for reforming the Health Professions Act versus repealing it and he will be looking at changes to the Act over the next 6 months.
+He shared that it may be good to know that the process, in part, is hamstrung by the Health Professions Act.
+He added that Harry, in part two of his report, looks at options for reforming the Health Professions Act versus repealing it.
+A steering committee will be looking at changes to the Act over the next 6 months.
 Dr. Hacker noted that on the same day that the review was published, the College received a directive from the Ministry to provide a response within 30 days to the recommendations and unmet standards mentioned in the Harry Cayton report.
-He reported that an Action Plan was made which required a lot of hard work from the Board and staff, but the deadline was met.
-He mentioned that the Ministry is still working on the submission as the College as not heard back from them.
+He reported that an Action Plan was developed through much hard work by the Board and staff, and the deadline was met.
+He mentioned that the Ministry is still considering the submission made on May 15, 2019.
 Our work has already begun on this ground-breaking plan and this will continue through today's board meeting.
-He ended by saying that he hopes by this time next year he will be present to announce that the Action Plan has been approved and CDSBC will stand as a model to other health regulators.

-• Questions on the Action Plan --- ----------- ---- ----- -------- ------
+He ended by saying that he hopes by this time next year he will be able to announce that the Action Plan has been approved, completed and CDSBC will stand as a model to other health regulators. • Questions on the Action Plan Question Response Dr. Ben Balevi: Are the current sitting officers of the Board the right people to lead the changes recommended by the Cayton report to restore government's confidence and public trust (given the • Dr. Lobb: Noted that he has been elected for a 5 th term as the President until June of 2020 but has indicated to the Board as of today that they must choose who the appropriate chair should be and if it is not him, he would tender his resignation.
+Dr. Lobb expressed that he believes he has the qualifications.